kongware/ftor/README.md

 sub(2) (4); // -2
 sub_(2) (4); // 2, ouch
 ```
-That means, whenever a function is partially applied, the version with reversed parameter order should be used, otherwise with normal parameter order.
-This rule applies for all monoidal operations (combining things) that are non-commutative.
+That means, whenever a function is partially applied, the version with reversed parameter order should be used, otherwise the normal order.
+This rule applies to all monoidal operations (combining things) that are non-commutative.

 Please note that ftor pursues the naming convention given in the example above.
 Functions with flipped parameter order carry a trailing underscore in their names.
 Just picture `sub_(2)` as `sub _ - 2` to get a better intuition.